dmattia/terraform-provider-vault/website/docs/d/generic_secret.html.md

 with this data source is possible; consult each backend's documentation to see which endpoints support the `GET` method.

+* `version` - (Optional) The version of the secret to read.
+This is currently only supported by the v2 secret store.

 ## Required Vault Capabilities

 Use of this resource requires the `read` capability on the given path.